 2. Religious Cemeteries

 Generally, religious cemeteries are owned by particular religious organizations.
-The organization may be as large as a Diocese, or as small as an individual house of worship.
-Religious cemeteries tend to have strict regulations for burial, and occasionally the headstone design as well.
+The organization may be as large as a Diocese, or as small as an individual house of Catholic worship.
+Religious cemeteries tend to have strict regulations for burial.
+Occasionally, religious cemeteries have regulations on the headstone design as well.

-Occasionally, there may be space regulations in religious cemeteries.
-However, many cemeteries open up new sections.
-In fact, St. Charles Cemetery recently opened section 44 to better accommodate the surrounding area.
+Furthermore, there may be space regulations in religious cemeteries.
+However, many cemeteries open up new sections, such as St Charles Cemetery’s new Section 88.

 3. District Cemeteries